smartpricing/ccv1-rules/README.md

 ### 2. Register yourself to the challenge server

-Once inside the VM, first find your IP address (note that these machines can hae multiple network interfaces and you will find both the internal VPC address and the public one, use the internal).
+Once inside the VM, first find your IP address (note that these machines can have multiple network interfaces and you will find both the internal VPC address and the public one, use the internal).

 There is a global registration token that you have to use only to register your machine to the loader machine.